President & CEO

 Edward is a member of the California State Bar.
 He earned a J.D. from Howard University in Washington, D.C. and holds a B.A. in political science from the University of California at Los Angeles.

-Ann has supported the research, regulatory, and technical needs of the association as RFA’s Research Analyst since 2010.
+Ann has supported the research, regulatory, and technical needs of the association as RFA’s Senior Analyst since 2010.
 She provides a wide range of services, from data management and analysis to member communications and training.

 Prior, Ann conducted competitive intelligence research and strategic planning and evaluation in support of agricultural commodity/value-added product export development.
 She attended the University of Missouri–Columbia master’s program in Agricultural Economics (International Trade Policy Concentration), and received a BA in International Studies and BS in Agricultural Economics at Virginia Tech.